ionic-team/getting-started-iv-react/README.md

 ## Conclusion

-This guide has implemented using Identity Vault in a very manual manner, allowing for a lot of user interaction with the vault.
+This "getting started" tutorial has implemented using Identity Vault in a very manual manner, allowing for a lot of user interaction with the vault.
 In an actual application, a lot of this functionality would instead be a part of several programmatic workflows within the application.

 At this point, you should have a good idea of how Identity Vault works.
 There is still more functionality that can be implemented.
-Be sure to check out our How To documentation to determine how to facilitate specific areas of functionality within your application.
+Be sure to check out our documentation to determine how to facilitate specific areas of functionality within your application.